nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 Most unit-scoped tests will invoke a single method with a given set of input data and a previously established state of the unit under test.
 Each of these tests should focus on a single aspect of the invocation to be tested.
-Don't mix multiple aspects together or you'll get unit test that fail for hard to identify reasons.
+Don't mix multiple aspects together or you'll get unit tests that fail for hard to identify reasons.

 We will not go into any more detail on the general topic of unit tests since these